 For example: A 12-page document sent without the duplex option would use 12 sheets of paper and ink/toner for 12 pages, which would count 12 pages against the printer quota.
 The same document sent as a duplex job would still use 12 pages of ink but only 6 sheets of paper, reducing the paper portion of the printing quota in half.
 This results in a net charge of (12 + 6)/2 = 9 pages.

 Colour printers are available for student use.
 The ECF printer quota also applies to these printers.
 Each page printed counts as two pages towards your quota.
 Header pages will not be printed.

-Although these printers permit duplex printing, the 25 per cent reduction in printer charges are not applied to duplex jobs sent to them, since the ink costs for these printers is far greater than the cost of the paper.
+Although these printers permit duplex printing, the 25 percent reduction in printer charges is not applied to duplex jobs sent to them, since the ink costs for these printers are far greater than the cost of the paper.

 Paper quotas are used to restrict the amount of free printing.
 Students are given a page allowance per term for the printers in the ECF labs based on their course load.

 Students exceeding their printer allowance will have to reimburse ECF for their extra usage ($5/100 pages); payment may be made over the internet by logging into the ECF Student Services website, or in person at the ECF office.
 Please note that credit card payments can only be taken through the ECF Student Services website.
 Students should check with their department to see if a departmental printer is available to them.
 Some departmental printers do not charge for their use.

 The school year is broken into three terms — Fall, Winter and Summer.
 Every student is allocated a print quota for each term.
 If you exceed this quota by 100 pages or more you will have to pay $5.00 for each 100 pages over quota.
 Users who do not pay for their excess printing will have their accounts locked.
 To pay with a credit card, visit the online e-payment site.

 The size of an individual's print quota is determined by their course load.
 Courses with high print demands are allocated higher print quotas.